The Nappy Lady Ltd

 Washable/Reusable Nappy Liners

 Washable liners come in a number of materials: fleece, polyester and silk being the most common.
 I am a big fan of fleece liners.
 There is no right or wrong way up with either a fleece or a paper liner.
 However, the polyester ones are often slightly "furry" on one side, and this goes face down into the nappy to stop the liner sliding around; on the other side, they are shiny and non absorbent, which goes face up and so is an effective stay dry layer.
+Little Lambs make fluffy fleece liners which are incredibly soft but can be harder to clean with very liquid poo.

 These are our best selling reusable: